 The prayer shawl ladies meet on Wednesday mornings to knit prayer shawls and pray.
 These shawls are presented to those in our community who are in crisis or who are in need of our comfort and prayer.
 They would welcome you and even teach you to knit!
 The goal for the Prayer Shawl Ministry is “to be a part of the One that comforts.”

 The sewing ladies spend one day every month creating quilts for our graduating seniors, book bags for the preschool children, hygiene bags for the homeless and numerous other projects.
 In addition to sewing, help is needed with cutting, ironing, and tying quilts.
 We have plenty of machines for use, or you are welcome to bring your own.
 Pack a lunch if you plan to stay all day.
 Sewing for Mission is a fun way to serve!

-Our congregation works together with Trinity United Methodist to host the distribution of food on fourth Saturdays.
+Our congregation works together with Trinity United Methodist to host the distribution of food monthly on second Saturdays.
 We help unload a semi-truckload of food, which is made available to needy families in Grand Island.
 Volunteers are always welcome, 8 AM-2 PM.
 Check with the church office for information about this opportunity.